Count The Nuclear Weapons Money

 • Feeding over 780 million worldwide

 What Can You Do?
-You can donate today to help fund The Count the Nuclear Weapons Money event scheduled for May 10-16, 2018 in New York City.
-This event will provide a visual representation of how much money the world is spending for nuclear arms.
-Our goal is to show the major nuclear powers - that there is a clear desire fromworld citizens to reallocate this money towards positive, peaceful and humanitarian needs.
+You can donate today to help fund The Count the Nuclear Weapons Money event scheduled for Oct.
+24-30, 2018 in New York City.
+Our goal is to show the major nuclear powers - that there is a clear desire from world citizens to reallocate this money towards positive, peaceful and humanitarian needs.

 We need your help to raise $50,000 for: